CMakousky/PixelOracle/README.md

 ## Usage

-Visit our deployed link here: pixeloracle.onrender.com
+Visit the deployed web application here: https://pixeloracle-cm.onrender.com/

 Use the search bar to add your favorite games to your list, then submit that list by Consulting the Oracle.